ETS-Next-Gen/writing_observer/README.md

 tested this in math and writing, but our focus is on writing process data.

+At a high level, Learning Observer functions as an application platform.
+The primary `learning_observer` module bootstraps the system: it loads configuration, connects to storage and messaging back ends, and brokers communication with data sources.
+Other modules plug into that infrastructure to define the specific reducers, dashboards, and other items that users interact with, letting teams experiment with new features without having to reimplement the platform core.

 It's not finished, but it's moving along quickly.

 ## Writing Observer